-Small amounts of water can breed large numbers of mosquitoes under the right conditions.
+Small amounts of water can breed large numbers of mosquitoes if the conditions are right.
 Contact us if you have concerns about mosquitoes and their breeding areas.

-At their peak September to May, however breeding does occur all year round.
+The breeding season is at its peak from September to May, but breeding does happen all year round.

 - Use repellent containing DEET if you are outside.

-- Check around the home for any containers holding water and empty them.
+- Check around your home for containers holding water and empty them.

 - Check items such as BBQ covers which may be holding water.

 - Increase light and air movement around dark and damp areas.

 - Treat outdoor areas with products containing Bifenthrin for control over longer periods.

 - Limit time outside around dawn and dusk.